spatie/image/docs/usage/basic-usage.md

 ## Saving the image

-Calling the `save` method on an `Image` will save the modifications to the original file.
-You can save your modified image by passing a `$outputPath` to the `save` method.
+Calling the `save` method on an `Image` will save the modifications to the specified file.

 ```php
 Image::load('example.jpg')